muratk3n/thirdwave/en/README.md

 ---

-Many are jumping the shark these days, all in their own way
+A lot of ppl are jumping the shark these days, all in their own different ways..

 ---